Provider Rating Price Link

-If you’re looking for a secure VPN that works in 2018, there are a few features you’ll want to look out for – like military-grade encryption, strong VPN protocols and a kill switch.
-With over 800 VPNs on the market, finding a VPN with all of these features might seem like a challenge.
+If you’re looking for a top secure VPN that works in 2018, there are a few features you’ll want to look out for – like military-grade encryption, strong VPN protocols and a kill switch.
+With over 800 VPNs on the market, finding a highly secure VPN with great features.

 Luckily, VPN Analysis is here to make the journey easier by doing the hard part for you.
 Over the last several years, our team of VPN experts have researched, analyzed and reviewed the different VPNs on the market.
 During this process, we were able to handpick the top five most secure VPNs in 2018.